-Acquiring research funding is the first step towards an independent scientific career.
-Statistically, women scientists are less likely to receive research funding compared to their male counterparts.
-A lack of early career funding success can compound throughout a career, because funding success tends to beget more funding success.
+Bottleneck: Acquiring research funding is the first step towards an independent scientific career.
+Women are consistently less likely to receive research funding compared to their male counterparts (NHMRC outcomes for project funding by gender, 2014).
+A lack of early career funding success can compound throughout a career, as funding success tends to beget more funding success.
 Early efforts to combat this disadvantage should result in better long-term results.

 Aims: This award will provide an opportunity for women scientists to:

 Funding: $34,500 will be awarded to an early career female Centenary researcher.The award can be spent on general research costs as well as conference travel.